SpaceX launches giant Starship rocket, but aborts attempt to catch booster with mechanical arms

 Unlike last month’s success, the booster was directed to a splashdown in the Gulf of Mexico.
 The catch was called off just four minutes into the test flight from Texas for unspecified reasons, and the booster hit the water three minutes later.

-It was the latest test for the world's biggest and most powerful rocket that SpaceX and NASA hope to use to get astronauts back on the moon and eventually Mars.
+It was the sixth test for the world's biggest and most powerful rocket that SpaceX and NASA hope to use to get astronauts back on the moon and eventually Mars.

 SpaceX kept the same flight path as last time, but changed some steps along the way as well as the time of day.
-Starship blasted off in late afternoon instead of early morning to ensure daylight halfway around the world for observing the spacecraft’s descent.
+Starship blasted off in late afternoon instead of early morning to ensure daylight to see the spacecraft’s descent.

-Among the new objectives: igniting one of the spacecraft’s engines in space, which would be necessary when returning from orbit.
+Among the new objectives that were achieved: igniting one of the spacecraft’s engines in space, which would be necessary when returning from orbit.
 There were also thermal protection experiments aboard the spacecraft, with some areas stripped of heat tiles to see whether catch mechanisms might work there on future flights.
+And the spacecraft descended nose-first during the last part of entry, before flipping and splashing down upright into the Indian Ocean.
 Even more upgrades are planned for the next test flight.

 Donald Trump flew in for the launch in the latest sign of a deepening bond between the president-elect and Elon Musk, SpaceX's founder and CEO.